fernandosantoshs/fernandosantoshs/README.md

 - ▶️ ex-DBA (Database Administrator), and before that, i worked as Support Analyst too.

-- ⚡ Fun facts :
+- ⚡ Some facts about me :
   - I have 2 dogs, 6 cats and nearly 50+ 🌱 plants
   - NBA fan 🏀
-  - love motorcycles 🏍️ and Bikes 🚴‍♂️
+  - Love motorcycles 🏍️ and Bikes 🚴‍♂️
+  - Also watch a lot of animes in my free time
  </p>
 <br><br>